rockstor/rockstor-doc/intro.rst

 Below is the list of all features supported in Rockstor at a glance.
-Features in *prod* status are production ready where as *beta* indicates features not yet ready for primetime.
+Features in *prod* status are production ready where as *beta* indicates features not yet ready for prime time.
 Some unsupported and planned features are also listed for clarity.

 +-----------------------------+---------+--------------------------------+